Edited by: Nick Ellis

 3. You will see a detailed description of the bonus categories you’re activating.
-Click on the big green Activate now button to complete the activation.
-That’s all there is to it!
+Click on the big green Activate Now button to complete the activation.
+That’s all there is to it.

 Chase offers 4 other ways to activate your bonus:

 Each quarter has a deadline for activating your bonus.
-As long as you activate by the deadline, any qualifying purchases from the entire quarter will earn the bonus points.
+As long as you activate by the deadline, any qualifying purchases from the entire quarter will earn bonus points.